 The proposed activities are of very small scale and there are no adverse social and environmental impacts which require mitigation measures.
-Therefore, only a sum of nu.
-20000 (twenty thousand) only is proposed to the Project Coordination Unit Office for procurement of safety gears for workers.
+Therefore, separate fund for mitigation measures is not proposed.

 9. Consultation and Disclosure Mechanisms

 This ESMP has been prepared in a participatory manner, and a community consultation was carried out as follows: